hucknz/cumulusmx/README.md

 "cumulusmx:v4" will be available for all new releases going forward.
 This will automatically be updated as new versions are released.

-The "cumulusmx:latest" tag will no longer be used.
+The "cumulusmx:latest" tag will be moved to v4 once it is more stable.

 #### Warning ####
 The v4 release includes an automatic migration from v3 to v4 data structure. **Please ensure you back up your data files before updating to v4.
 I can not guarantee the migration will work correctly for you and no support will be provided.**